 For example, you have more freedom to buy the robots you want, but you will most likely have to buy them more often.
-Fortunately, you can further the possibilities of the kit you already have (and prolong its use!) with additional learning resources, or a new curriculum.
-New projects can make your child see the kit in a new light and stimulate their creativity.
+Fortunately, you can further the possibilities of the kit you already have (and prolong its use!) with additional learning resources, or a new robotics curriculum.
+New projects, new robots can make your child see the kit in a new light and stimulate their creativity.

 The next obstacle may be more difficult to overcome.
 Robotics projects created in pairs, or small groups, allow children to develop social skills, improve communication and practice working towards a shared goal.
 Some kids even learn faster this way.
 Nonetheless, homeschool robotics can occasionally involve working in groups.
 Consider inviting other kids interested in robotics for a co-op robotics session.
 Teamwork for the win!